 KCU is committed to campus safety and security.
-Exterior lighting and landscaping controls are a critical part of that commitment.
-Representatives from both the KCU Safety and Emergency Management and the Physical Facilities Department continually conduct inspections to ensure campus lighting and building access is adequate and that landscaping is appropriately controlled.
-Officers routinely check lighting and locking mechanisms on campus during regular patrols and, if any are inoperable, initiate a repair order, which is acted upon by Facilities, usually within 24 hours.
-Any community member having concerns about security of facilities is encouraged to contact KCU Safety and Emergency Management at 417-208-0630.
+Exterior lighting and landscaping control is a critical part of that commitment.
+Representatives from the KCU Safety and Emergency Management, Grounds Department and the Facilities Department continually conduct inspections to ensure campus lighting and building access are adequate and that landscaping is appropriately controlled.
+Officers routinely check lighting and locking mechanisms on campus during regular patrols and, if any are inoperable, initiate a repair order, which is acted upon by Physical Facilities, usually within 24 hours.
+Any community member who has concerns about security of facilities is encouraged to contact KCU Safety and Emergency Management at 816-654-7911.

 After hours, Facilities staff is available to respond to calls for service regarding unsafe issues for personal safety and property protection.
-These conditions may also include unsafe steps or handrails, unsafe conditions on parking lots and sidewalks, and unsecured equipment.
+These conditions may also include unsafe steps or handrails, unsafe conditions in parking lots and sidewalks, and unsecured equipment.